openshift/enhancements/enhancements/oc/cli-manager.md

 * Plugins are expected to be backwards compatible.
 When working with multiple clusters, it's expected that plugin versions will work across cluster versions
   * If this is not the case, plugin owners will provide that information in the CR description

+### Operationl Aspects of API Extensions

+New CRD for plugins, should not affect existing SLIs.

+#### Failure Modes

+If controller is not running, and `krew` is configured to use the custom index hosted by the controller, a connection failure will occur.

+#### Support Procedures

+If a connection failure occurs when using the custom index controller, ensure it is running, exposed, and that `krew` is configured to use the correct URL.

 ## Implementation History